KungumapriyaaMKP/InfosysSpringboard/README.md

 Aswini - Hello guys, I have completed and uploaded the centrality & community detection.

-varshitha: guys any idea like how to do cross domain linking and question answering.can u guys tell i show build prototype right
+varshitha:ashwini by using your code i should do cross domain linking and question answering right